sim0njo/docu/docs/PhcModules.md

 - Channel identification
 - A description of this channel

+##Configuration
+The module and optional channel/event list can be provided in several ways:
+- by uploading the project definition from the System Software v3 to Phc2Mqtt via the management interface
+- by extracting project.ppfx from the project.zpfx file and then uploading it manual

+In future we will obsolete both these methods and replace it with a full manual solution, this may sound strange but it will allow for a lot of functionality on the module to be removed and a significant reduction is required memory (64Kb Flash + 64Kb RAM).

+To provide the manual configuration you will need to prepare a text file with below syntax and then upload it to Phc2Mqtt.
+To avoid typing errors we will make use of prepared template files per module type that can be copy/pasted with minor adjustements.

+For Proxy mode you need to copy the module definition, for PassiveSTMv3 mode you need to copy the module and channel definitions.

-##Project Information Syntax
+###Configuration Syntax
-Project info can span 1 or more lines but the last line always ends on a semicolon (;).
+Configuration info can span 1 or more lines but the last line always ends on a semicolon (;).

-Each line in project info carries 1 functional block as shown in the Backus-Naur format below, the split over lines is intentional and strict.
+Each line in the configuration carries 1 functional block as shown in the Backus-Naur format below, the split over lines is intentional and strict.

 A space character is used to separate fields and can thus not be used as data.